ShrimpAndBits/gritcoin/README.md

 8. Click the green 'Create pull request' button.

-9. Write some sort of sealife-related pun in the little box where it says 'Update THECOB.md'.
+9. Write some sort of sea-life-related pun in the little box where it says 'Update THECOB.md'.

 10. Put whatever tickles your fancy (or nothing at all) in the larger box where it says 'Leave a comment'.

+11. Click the green 'Create pull request' button.

 Your niblet is now in the system for processing.
 Algorhythms will check that the changes are valid before including them into the HEAD of the master branch